 If you or someone you love suffered a lymphoma misdiagnosis because of a negligent doctor or hospital, you should speak to an experienced medical malpractice law firm as soon as possible.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our team of dedicated New York lymphoma misdiagnosis attorneys can review the circumstances of your medical treatment and determine if your eligible to file a claim.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our team of dedicated New York lymphoma misdiagnosis attorneys can review the circumstances of your medical treatment and determine if your eligible to file a claim.
 We are devoted to serving patients injured by negligent hospitals, doctors, and staff.
 If you suffered undue harm due to a lymphoma misdiagnosis, we can demand full and proper compensation for your injuries.
 Call our office at (212) 986-7353 to discuss your case in a free consultation.

 Lymphoma is a type of cancer that develops in the body’s immune system, starting with cells called lymphocytes, which develop in the body’s lymph nodes.
 Our lymph nodes are located in the neck, under the armpits, groin, stomach, and between the lungs.
 Typically, swollen lymph nodes are one of the earliest signs of lymphoma, which is why doctors will check them first during a diagnosis.